Before the Bell: What every Canadian investor needs to know today

 Meanwhile, Igor Sechin, chief of Russia’s largest oil producer, Rosneft, said Friday U.S. oil producers could add up to 1.5 million bpd to world oil output next year.

-In other commodities, gold prices touched one-week lows on expectations that the latest jobs figures would seal the deal for a U.S. interest rate increase later in the month.
-Spot gold prices were down after touching their weakest level since May 26.
-Spot gold prices now appear headed for the first down week in the last four.
-Gold futures were also lower.
+In other commodities, gold prices turned higher after the release of below-forecast U.S. employment figures.
+Earlier both spot gold and gold futures were down on expectations that the May jobs figures would seal the deal for an interest rate hike by the Federal Reserve later this month.
+Despite Friday's weaker figures, interest rate futures suggested the market has priced in an 87-per-cent chance of a rate hike.

-Silver prices were down in early trading.
+Silver prices were also higher after posting early declines.
 London copper and nickel edged lower on worries over softer demand and oversupply.

 Currencies and bonds

-The Canadian dollar was down, tracking oil's early declines.
-The loonie was trading below the 74-cent (U.S.) mark but off earlier lows of 73.82 cents.
-So far Friday, the day's range is 73.82 cents to 74.04 cents.
+The Canadian dollar was down but off earlier lows after Statistics Canada said the country's trade gap narrowed in April.
+After the release of the report, the dollar moved back above the 74-cent mark.
+So far Friday, the day's range is 73.82 cents to 74.10 cents.
 Looking ahead, economists expect the loonie to remain under pressure in the immediate future as GDP growth moderates from a blockbuster showing in the first quarter and a likely Fed rate hike this month.
 Some, however, have a more positive outlook for the currency further out.

 "We remain positive about the currency over the medium term," National Bank Financial economists Krishen Rangasamy and Stéfane Marion said in a recent note. " True, the loonie remains vulnerable in light of persistent current account deficits which are being financed by unstable short term flows.
 But interest rate spreads with the U.S. are about to become more favourable to the Canadian currency.
 Indeed, the Bank of Canada’s decision to ditch its dovish language signalled to markets an upcoming change in monetary policy stance."